-Predictive coding in sensory systems and behavior
+Predictive coding and active sensing

-Choi, Pasupathy, Shea-Brown (2018) Neural Computation
+Choi et al (2018) Neural Computation

 Related publications (selected):